 Ice creams or other sugary foods may stain your teeth and affect your beautiful smile.
 These sugary foods feed the bacteria on your teeth, which sets stains on your teeth.
 Immediately after eating ice cream, you must brush and floss your teeth to wash away the residue from your teeth.
 Professional cleanings and regular dental checkups are also necessary.

 Keep in mind that you only face the risk of the aforementioned dental health issues if you eat too much ice cream.
-Moderate consumption is unlikely to cause to excessive damage.
+Moderate consumption is unlikely to cause excessive damage.
 Plus, you should talk to your dentist about your ice cream consumption and get some tips about preserving your dental health while beating the heat with ice cream.
+For more information contact Quinn Dental for more information.